bvantagelimited/ipification-mobile-sdk-code-snippet/custom_urls.md

-# iOS and Android IP Configuration
+# iOS and Android IP Configuration Update for New Staging Environment

 ## iOS - Swift